Skip to main content

 • Have thick, full brows that need shaping

-• Need to remove stray hairs outside brow area
+• Need to remove stray hairs

-• Prefer temporary, quick maintenance (every 2-4 weeks)
+• Want quick maintenance every 2–4 weeks

 Frequently Asked Questions